linux-profile/linux-dev/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU General Public License v3.0 license.